 Are these the prices for an expensive country?

 No. Greece is not expensive.
 The Greeks just want to earn money when there is an opportunity to do so.
-In Dutch we have a saying, “it is what a fool will give for it.”
+In Dutch we have a saying, “it is worth what a fool will give for it.”
 Meaning, that something is worth as much as the right person is willing to pay.
 This is exactly what is happening in Santorini and Mykonos.
 These islands got lucky.
 They got extremely popular, and so the Greeks raised their prices to get the most out of the tourism on these islands.
-But this doesn’t mean that you need a big salary to be able to travel around in Greece.
+But this doesn’t mean that you need a big salary to be able to travel around in other parts of Greece.